 Seniority is important in some private sector establishments and among professions, skilled trades, and union-represented workplaces.
 Forward-thinking organizations are less likely to provide a preference for senior employees unless the preference is part of the factors considered in salary, promotion, layoff, and other workplace employment decisions.

 In evaluations of employees, other considerations in addition to seniority include the employee's contribution to the accomplishment of work goals, building successful relationships with other employees, a commitment to developing and maintaining the desired workplace culture, and a commitment to the creation of an environment that helps employees grow and succeed.

 Seniority Is Significant in Union-Represented Workplaces

 In a union-represented workplace, seniority drives the majority of decisions made about employees.
 These decisions include such areas as employee wages, designated work hours, vacation time, promotions, overtime, preferred jobs, preferred shifts, cross-training opportunities, and other employee benefits and privileges.

 That's because the terms and conditions of employment are agreed to in a union contract that then governs all decisions made about employees, including their working conditions, time off, and general opportunities.
 Longer-term senior employees have an advantage over shorter-term employees regardless of contributions, skills, or performance.

-This is also true of skilled trade workers when represented by a union.
-In fact, the decision as to who becomes an apprentice and learns a skilled trade is negotiated by a union.
+It is also true of skilled trade workers when represented by a union.
+The decision as to who becomes an apprentice and learns a skilled trade is negotiated by a union.

 In a union-represented workplace, if a job is eliminated or a layoff becomes necessary, senior employees have job rights over recent employees.
 In these cases, an employee with seniority may even be reassigned to take over the job of a newer employee when the senior employee's job is eliminated.